groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-ebook.md

 ## Load e-Book files for edit

-GroupDocs.Editor for .NET doesn't contain loading options nor for the whole e-Book family format neither for the specific e-Book formats — users should specify e-Books through file path or byte stream without any loading options at all.
+GroupDocs.Editor for .NET doesn't contain loading options nor for the whole e-Book formats family neither for the specific e-Book formats — users should specify e-Books through file path or byte stream without any loading options at all.

 Code example below shows loading of 3 different e-Books in different formats into the 3 different istances of the [`Editor`](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) class from different sources: